 Building the Product Hunt classifier

-Before jumping into designing your automated notifications, you first need to train a MonkeyLearn text classifier to analyze and categorize the taglines of Product Hunt posts.
+Before jumping into designing your automated notifications, you first need to train a MonkeyLearn text classifier to analyze and classifies the taglines of Product Hunt posts.
 We created this Product Hunt AI Notifications Bot to detect content about AI and machine learning in this example, but you can create your own text classifier using MonkeyLearn, if you’d like.

 In this case, the content falls into two distinct groups: